Tottenhams Eric Dier Given Four-game Ban Over Fan Confrontation - UrduPoint

 "The Tottenham Hotspur FC player admitted that his actions at the conclusion of a fixture against Norwich City FC in The FA Cup on 4 March 2020 were improper but denied that they were also threatening.

 "An independent regulatory commission subsequently found Eric Dier's actions to be threatening."
-The punishment, which rules Dier out for all but one of Spurs' remaining Premier League games this season, will anger boss Jose Mourinho, who has defended his player.
+The punishment rules Dier out for all but one of Spurs' remaining Premier League games this season, but Tottenham manager Jose Mourinho said he would not appeal despite previously stating he did not believe a ban would be fair.

+"I don't think so honestly because if you appeal, you have other risks and at least let's start next season without a suspension.

+We all know how it works at these FA decisions," said Mourinho.